soumende1/Traffic-Sign-Classifier/project_writeup.md

 **Answer:**

-Starting was done by implementing  pre-defined architectures (LeNet and the Sermanet/LeCun model) and tweaking the model using  trial and error. working on mock codes in the class room training and also looking for some example codes for  Tensorflow and LeNet labs helped
+Starting was done by implementing  pre-defined architectures (LeNet and the Sermanet/LeCun model) and tweaking the model using  trial and error. working on mock codes in the class room training and also looking at some example codes for Tensorflow and LeNet labs helped in getting this solution

 ---